 Southpaw Mike Pazik (1950) gets honorable Yankee mention too because, even though he never played for the Yanks, he was drafted by the club in the first round of the 1971 amateur draft.
 To get Dick Woodson in May 1974, the Pinstripers shipped Bazik to Minnesota, where he would post a 1-4 mark from 1985-1987 in 13 games, six of them starts.

 And although January 26 Yankee birthdayer Hector Noesi‘s (1987) tenure in the Bronx has been short, it is hoped that the part he has played in the trade to acquire righthander Michael Pineda from Seattle will be a boon to the Yankee rotation for years to come.
 Hector, a Yankee 2004 amateur draft signing, went 2-2 in 30 games and gobbled up some highly significant innings, in the Yankee 2011 season, then slipped to 2-13 for the 2012-13 Mariners, while Pineda missed the 2012 and 2013 Yankee seasons due to shoulder surgery.
-Pineda looks to be turning it around, while Noesi had a solid 2014 season starting for the White Sox, but went 0-4 with a high era there in 2015, after which he became a free agent.
+Pineda looked to be turning it around, but had arm trouble and was not re-signed in New York.
+While Noesi had a solid 2014 season starting for the White Sox, but he went 0-4 with a high era there in 2015, after which he became a free agent.